masternodes/vps/README.md

 * IPv6 Support
 * Installs 1-100 (or more!)
 Phore masternodes in parallel on one VPS, with individual phore.conf and data directories
-* It an install masternodes for other coins on the same VPS as Phore
+* It can install masternodes for other coins on the same VPS as Phore
-* 100% auto-compilation and 99% of configuration on the masternode side of things.
+* 100% auto-compilation and 99% of configuration on the masternode side of things
 * Automatically compiling from the latest Phore release tag, or another tag can be specified
 * Some security hardening is done, including firewalling and a separate user, increasing security
 * Automatic startup for all masternode daemons